StevenVrp/singularitylabgroup/Images/notification.md

 ---

-## TIMELINE

-**Jun 30**
-Incident identified.
-Capacity gradually restored in most regions.

-**Jul 1–2**
-Elevated error rates persisted.
-Retries recommended.

-**Jul 3–6**
-Recovery advanced.
-Older Postgres versions faced tighter constraints.

-**Jul 8**
-Authentication and core operations stabilized across most regions.

-**Jul 13**
-Incident fully resolved.
-Capacity has remained stable since.

----

 ## MITIGATIONS

 - Existing running projects were unaffected unless **restarted, resized, upgraded, or authenticated** during the incident
 - Users who experienced login failures should now be able to sign in normally

 If issues persist, contact our support team.
+This notification will only be shown once.

 ---